Ajaz Ahmad Khan

 Aijaz Ahmad Khan, popularly known as Sher-e-Gool Gulabgarh, is an Indian politician and was a member of the 10th, 11th and 12th Jammu and Kashmir Legislative Assembly from Gool Arnas constituency.
 He served as Minister of various portfolios from 2002 to 2014 in Jammu and Kashmir Govt under the Chief Ministership of Mufti Mohammad Sayeed, Ghulam Nabi Azad and Omar Abdullah.
 He also served as Deputy Leader of Congress Legislative Party from 2014 to 2018.
 He left Congress and became founding member of Jammu and Kashmir Apni Party (JKAP) formed on 8 March 2020.
 He was also the Vice President of PAC (Political Affairs Committee) and member CWC of Jammu and Kashmir Apni Party.
 Prior to Assembly Elections in Jammu and Kashmir 2024, Khan left Apni Party and contested elections as Independent candidate from Gulabgarh Assembly constituency in which he got defeated and secured runner-up position.Currently, Ajaz Ahmed Khan is also patron of Gujjar Bakerwal Conference (GBC), a social and political platform, which was founded by his father and veteran leader Haji Buland Khan who established Gujjar Bakerwal Conference in 2000 which has played a crucial role in the upliftment of Gujjar Bakerwal Community.

 Personal life

-Ajaz Ahmad Khan was born on 21 November 1968 in Thuroo, Dharmari to a renowned Gujjar leader Haji Buland Khan from Jammu & Kashmir who held various posts in the state government.
+Ajaz Ahmad Khan was born on 21 November 1968 in Thuroo, Dharmari to a renowned veteran leader Haji Buland Khan from Jammu & Kashmir who held various posts in the state government.
 Ajaz did his early schooling from Govt.
 High School, Thuroo located at Reasi.
 He did his B.A. from Jammu University Jammu.
 In 1996, he completed his LLB from Jammu University.

 He married Farhat Un Nisa Khan in 2003.
 His younger brother Haji Mumtaz Ahmad Khan was also a member of 12th Jammu and Kashmir Legislative Assembly from Gulabgarh constituency.
 His one sister is married to Chowdhary Zulfikar Ali.